trevordevore/dataview_demo/README.md

 You will find the row template used in the DataView in the `./app/templates/dataview templates` folder.

-## DataView Tree Example
+## File Browser: DataView Tree Example

-The DataView Tree example creates a tree UI based on a folder you select on your computer.
+The File Browser helper is a helper built on top of the DataView Tree.
+It creates a tree UI based on a folder you select on your computer.
 The UI allows you to expand the contents of any folders listed.
 Double-clicking on a file or folder will open it.

-The behavior of the DataView group is set to `stack "DataView Tree Behavior"`, the behavior that comes with the helper.
-The behavior scripts adds a `dvTree` property (among many others) that is set to a numerically indexed array of node arrays.

 You can right-click on a file or folder and rename it using the contextual menu.
 The file/folder will not actually be renamed but an answer dialog will appear showing you what the new name would be.

+## Stack Browser: DataView Tree Example

+The stack browser example is built on top of the DataView Tree.
+It creates a tree UI for browsing the open stacks in the IDE.
+The behavior of the DataView group is set to `stack "DataView Tree
+Behavior"`, the behavior that comes with the helper.
+The behavior scripts adds a `dvTree` property (among many others) that is set to a numerically indexed array of node arrays.

-You will find the row templates used in the DataView in the `./app/templates/dataview tree templates` folder.
+You will find the row templates used in the DataView in the `./app/templates/dataview controls templates` folder.

-## DataView Database Cursor Example
+## FontAwesome: DataView Database Cursor Example

-The DataView Database Cursor example uses the **dataview_dbcursor** helper to display a database cursor that has been opened using `revQueryDatabase()`.
+The FontAwesome tab is an example that uses the **dataview_dbcursor** helper to display a database cursor that has been opened using `revQueryDatabase()`.
 The database contains the name of drawing representations (see `drawingSvgCompile()` in the LiveCode docs) of the